California Labor Laws Guide

 Silenced No More Act

-This law effectively banned confidential settlement agreements in sex-based claims.
+This law effectively banned confidential settlement agreements in sex-based claims

-Expense reimbursements law
+Expense reimbursement law

 It states that the employer must pay out all the necessary expenditures and losses an employee may incur while attending to their work duties.